Elm Lodge Surgery is open

 Please call the surgery if you have been unwell for 7 days and still have a fever or have increasing shortness of breath.

-It is very important to continue routine immunisations for children, we cannot afford to have outbreaks of measles, mumps, rubella etc while the health system is responding to COVID-19.
+It is very important to continue routine immunisations for children.
 Please call the surgery to book an appointment with the practice nurse.